• ReQonsult MATLAB® Connector

 Display of card IDs:

 Trello® uses long internal identifiers (IDs) for cards, which are normally invisible to end users (visible only in the URLs in the browser).
-In MATLAB®, however, these IDs are displayed as the target of the trace link in certain views.
-Since MATLAB® currently does not offer a way to customize the display of these links and additional queries to Trello® could affect performance, this display remains in place for technical reasons.
+In MATLAB®, however, these IDs are displayed in certain views as the target of the trace link.
+Since MATLAB® currently does not offer any way to customize the display of these links and additional queries to Trello® could affect performance, this display remains in place for technical reasons.

-Instead of using call-outs to interrogate linked objects directly on diagrams, MATLAB® provides access to additional information via the context menu of the corresponding block under “Requirements >”.
+Instead of visual highlighting directly on diagrams, MATLAB® provides access to further information via the context menu of the corresponding block under “Requirements >”.
 The description of the link is displayed there, for example, the title of the linked object.

-The Connector provides a comprehensive user interface for configuring connections and settings for each system.
-However, due to traceability requirements and for security and authorization reasons, each connection to the server is unique—users typically need a personal authentication token or user login credentials to gain access.
+The connector provides a comprehensive user interface for configuring connections and settings for each system.
+However, due to traceability requirements and for security and authorization reasons, each connection to the server is unique—users typically need a personal authentication token or user credentials to gain access.
 Therefore, each user should configure the servers individually, while the settings for each system can be shared across the team.
-Copy the “preferences.json” file from the Connector’s installation folder on one computer to the Connector’s installation folder on another computer.
+Copy the “preferences.json” file from the connector installation folder on one computer to the connector installation folder on another computer.
 Use the “Reset All Caches” option in the “Settings” dialog box if you change the file after the connector has already been initialized.

-The following steps can be considered for data cleansing:
+The following steps can be considered for data cleanup:

 • Remove all links from the MATLAB® artifacts to the ALM/PLM objects.